 Unlike HereWeGo, in which you can avoid toll road, unpaved roads and various filters, maps.me has none such.
 This is the single most wanted missing feature IMHO.

 Search results can confuse Original path without traffic (Edited) erroneous path doubled distance Beautiful maps.me nav screen

 Functionally more complex than other apps but what ruined this app for me was its TSR (Terminate and Stay Resident kernel) unable to remove apart from uninstall.

 While Mapfactor was installed both Maps.me and HereweGo voice/audio ceased to function.
 Removal of the app removed the kernel and voice worked again.
 This possibly is an issue unique to my Samsung Note 3 but I could not recommend app that installs a TSR anyway.
 Its map/navigator view is visually rudimentary, with jerky vehicle movement and low resolution.

 HereweGo just works, and mostly works well, its just that visually its not so nice.
-If you need totally offline maps either maps.me or HereweGo are good choices, but if you can afford a little data use then Google Maps is the way to go (pun).
+If you need totally offline maps HereweGo is a good choice, but if you can afford a little data use then Google Maps is the way to go (pun).
 Download Google Maps area maps over wifi before departing which keeps data use minimal.
 Google Maps running on data is best due to search and map functions, but if in patchy data areas, can make guidance unreliable.